SawsanYusuf/Air-Quality-in-Dar-es-salaam/README.md

 1. The distribution of PM2.5 values over the dataset.
    Fig

-   n so that all "P2" readings above 500 are dropped from
+   n so that all "P2" readings above 500 are dropped from the dataset

-the dataset
-3. A time series plot of the "PM2" readings in df to indicate the trend changing. resample df to provide the mean "P2" reading for
+3. A time series plot of the "PM2" readings in df to indicate the trend changing.

-each hour.
-Use a forward fill to impute any missing values.
+We need to do hourly predictions.
+To use these data for this goal we need to adjust the intervals at which we have our data. we resampled df to provide the mean "P2" reading for each hour and we esed the forward fill technique to impute any missing values.

-4. A rolling average of the "P2" readings in df with using a window size of 168 (the number of hours in a week).
+4. To find the general trend for the PM2.5 readings.
+I used the rolling average of the "P2" readings in df with using a window size of 168 (the number of hours in a week).

 # Models